Veman-Mendu/FrozenLake-Unity-RL/README.md

 The reason for mentioning **Second Half of the total run** is I have tried to implement the algorithms in a On-policy approach making the run move from complete random actions at the start of the game to complete algorithm based actions at the end of the game.

+The **SARSA** aglorithm is available at boxAgentSarsaTest.py.
+This algorithm doesnot perform random action for exploration.
+It just updates the q values of known actions.
+But, if the agent wins only ones.
+The agent will just keep performing the actions again and again.
+The code when ran on local computer will prove that point by winning atleast 800 games out of 1000 games.

 The Unity Editor used for this project is 2022.3.47f1.

 # Special Mentions